Officers from U.N. Migration, or IOM, enroll Somalis returning from Libya (AN/Omar Abdisalan)

 June 25, 2018

-(AN) — As telecoms hurtle down a racecourse towards the next generation of high-speed wireless technology, U.N. technical experts function as race directors working behind the starting gates.
-The advent of 5G, or fifth-generation wireless technology, promises data speeds like landline broadband.
+As telecoms hurtle down a racecourse towards 5-G wireless technology, U.N. technical experts function as race directors working behind the starting gates.

 Venezuelan municipality of Carrizal (AN/Ricardo Mello)

 June 22, 2018

 U.N. human rights investigators said the ICC should prosecute Venezuelan security forces for hundreds of arbitrary killings and other alleged abuses.

 World Council of Churches receives a visit from Pope Francis (AN/Albin Hillert/WCC)